Where was the word of God before 1611 and where is it today?

 It may not have been “recognized” by all the “world” (like A.T.
 Pierson, G.Campbell Morgan, C.I.
 Scofield, F.B.
 Meyer, R.A.
 Torry, F.H.A.
 Scrivener, Dean Burgeon or even the King James translators) as “given by inspiration of God.”
 But what does that mean?
 Paul didn’t always think he was “inspired” (1 Cor.
 7:12).
 The body of Christ (as they adopted the books of the New Testament) adopted the King James as “scripture.”
 Church historians and textual critics (who treat the Bible as any other book) only see as far as the books they read.
 The scholarly community has never believed a copy of an infallible, inerrant BOOK that you could buy and read EXISTED! (end of pastor's notes)

-We have only a very small portion remaining of all the Bibles and manuscripts that ever existed.
+We have only a very small portion remaining of all the manuscripts that ever existed.
 Perhaps as little as one one hundredth, so there is no sure way of knowing what the other manuscripts and Bibles said - just as we do not have the "originals" and can't prove what they said.
-Of those that remain, no two are exactly alike in every detail, but of the approximately 5,000 portions and fragments that we have today, about 95% agree about 99% of the time with the King James Bible readings.
-The other 5% differs a great deal even among themselves, and it is this 5% that is used in most of today's "bibles".
+Of those that remain, no two are exactly alike in every detail, but of the approximately 5,000 portions and fragments that we have today, about 90% agree about 90% of the time with the King James Bible readings.
+The other 10% differs a great deal even among themselves, and it is this 10% that is used in most of today's "bibles".

 Even the editors of the UBS Critical Greek text admit that multitudes of Greek manuscripts that once exited are no longer accessible.